academic / angelino / classicist

 "I think school needs to not be fetishized as a bastion for the best and the brightest because it helps create more barriers between people.
-People ask, did you go to school?
-Then it’s where did you go to school?
+People ask, “Did you go to school?”
+Then it’s “Where did you go to school?
 What kind of school did you go to?
-What did you study at that school?
-Then on top of that, you can go to the best schools in the world but if you study you art history there are still hierarchies that are being created within these structures.
+What did you study at that school?”
+Then on top of that, you can go to the best schools in the world, but if you study, you [know], art history, there are still hierarchies that are being created within these structures.

 Not everybody has to go to college.
-I think everybody should go to college.
-But the narrative that we use to get people to go to college and then to justify spending that much money, is to become good productive members of society (laughs)?
-Sometimes I wonder if the product they're getting at the end of the day is debt which just then teaches them how it could be American.
-What is it to be American?(laughs) Well, it is to spend money, to have debt to manage that debt, to be you know encumbered by a sense of financial obligation weighed down by that finance for the rest of your life."
+I think everybody should go to college, but the narrative that we use to get people to go to college, and then to justify spending that much money, is to become good productive members of society? (laughs) Sometimes I wonder if the product they're getting at the end of the day is debt, which just then teaches them how [to] it could be American.
+What is it to be American?(laughs) Well, it is to spend money, to have debt, to manage that debt, to be, you know, encumbered by a sense of financial obligation— weighed down by that finance for the rest of your life."

-You know blaming.
-It's very it's very attractive.
-People like to blame their problems on other people.
-People don't like taking personal responsibility and people don't like feeling stupid, people don't like feeling undervalued.
-So it's very easy to point to someone who studies, someone who writes books, someone who has a degree and say that those skills are not transferable to the real world and that are trying to confuse or muck up something that's much simpler than they make it out to be."
+So it's very easy to point to someone who studies, someone who writes books, someone who has a degree and say that those skills are not transferable to the real world and that they are trying to confuse or muck up something that's much simpler than they make it out to be."

 On talking down to others

-So I think the onus is also on the intellectual not make what they're doing out to be some sort of alchemy.
-We're not turning young minds into gold here.
-We're we're just nerds who like reading or studying things and then trying to impart that to other people.
-And if we approach that in a way that makes it seem as though it's special knowledge or knowledge that is gated off from the majority of people then most people are going to naturally distrust where that knowledge comes from because it's impenetrable."
+So I think the onus is also on the intellectual not to make what they're doing out to be some sort of alchemy.
+We're not turning young minds into gold here, we're— we're just nerds who like reading or studying things and then trying to impart that to other people.
+And if we approach that in a way that makes it seem as though it's special knowledge, or knowledge that is gated off from the majority of people, then most people are going to naturally distrust where that knowledge comes from because it's impenetrable."

-That's not to say that education is required to be good people it's just another tool in your arsenal on whatever your journey is.
-And I'd rather be as equipped as possible to deal with as many issues as I can be than not be.
+That's not to say that education is required to be good people, it's just another tool in your arsenal on whatever your journey is.

-The more people that can be exposed to the academic process I think the better for their sakes and for the sake of people who don't value what happens in these walls because the things that academics talk about they have very real and long-lasting repercussions in what people derisively call‘the real world’ detached from our ivory towers.
-The more people involved in the process, the more voices that can be added to the algorithm that is the academic process, the better the results will be for everyone involved."
+The more people that can be exposed to the academic process, I think, the better for their sakes and for the sake of people who don't value what happens in these walls.
+Because the things that academics talk about, they have very real and long-lasting repercussions in what people derisively call ‘the real world,’ detached from our ivory towers.
+The more people involved in the process, the more voices that can be added to the algorithm that is the academic process, the better the results will be for everyone."